 Our Highly Innovative and Practitioner Oriented Academic Programs

 - Designing Digital Learning in Schools Graduate Certificate

 - Blended and Online Learning in Schools Graduate Certificate

 The Division of Learning Technologies is a recipient of the 2014 and 2015 Learning!
 100 Award which honors organizations that embrace collaboration, innovation, and high performance.
 In its 4th and 5th year, the ELearning!
 Media Group’s (EMG) Learning!
 100 Awards recognize the top 100 organizations for their best-in-class learning and development programs, enabling a learning culture that creates outstanding organizational performance.

-The LT division supports two academic programs, Instructional Design and Technology, and Learning Technologies in Schools, and a PhD Concentration in Learning Technologies Design Research.
-Each academic program has its own degree options which include master's degree concentrations and graduate certificates.
-The LT division also hosts the Center for Digital Media Innovation and Diversity (CDMID), the Innovations in e-Learning Symposium (IEL), and several other partnerships and collaborative initiatives.
-The LT division serves students, schools, and learning organizations in the private and public sector and has 7 full time faculty, 7 affiliate faculty, and several part time faculty.
+The LT division supports two academic programs, Learning Design and Technology (LDT) and Learning Technologies in Schools (LTS), and a PhD Specialization in Learning Technologies Design Research (LTDR).
+Each academic program has its own degree options which include master's degrees and graduate certificates.
+The LT division also hosts the Center for Digital Media Innovation and Diversity (CDMID) and several other partnerships and collaborative initiatives.
+The LT division serves students, schools, and learning organizations in the private and public sector and has 6 full time faculty, 3 affiliate faculty, and several part time faculty.
 Faculty teach a variety of courses face-to-face, blended, and online, and conduct innovative research.